Director Levon Hupfer

 This may include restitution and community service.
 All Diversion clients must complete 40 hours of community service with an approved non-profit human service organization in the community.

-In 2014, a total of $73,033.27 in restitution was paid by adult clients in Adams and Broomfield counties and $7,781.93 was paid by juvenile diversion clients.
-Adult diversion clients performed 681.5 hours of community service.
-Juvenile diversion clients performed 1516.5 hours of community service.
+In 2017, a total of $56,838 in restitution was paid to victims of crimes by adult diversion clients, and $5,130 in restitution was paid by juvenile diversion clients.
+Adult diversion clients performed 2,090 hours of community service to local non-profit organizations.
+Juvenile diversion clients performed 2,128 hours of community service.

 The office also employs “Community Circles” to bring together the community, victims and clients to be heard and implement restorative justice contracts for the clients.
 Our program is modeled after the Community Justice Partnership program developed and used in Longmont.

 Diversion works.
-In 2015, our success rate for juveniles in the program was 91 percent and for adults the success rate was 90 percent.
+Our success rate for juveniles in the program from 2016 to January 2019 is 96.6 percent.
+For adults the success rate is 90.9 percent. percent.

-For juvenile clients who were successfully discharged in 2012, our success rate is 87 percent.
-That means that 87 percent of our juvenile clients have not re-offended in three years after completing the Diversion program.
-For adults, the success rate is 81 percent for clients who were successfully discharged from the program in 2012.
+For juvenile clients who were successfully discharged in 2015, 91.1 percent have not re-offended three years after completing the program.
+For adults, the success rate is 90.9 percent for clients who were successfully discharged from the program in 2015.